VoxCrafterLP/blog/docs/guides/luxfibre-pfsense.md

 !!!
 Important

-    To follow along, you will need your PPOE username and password!
-You can get them by simply calling the POST support and ask.
+    To follow along, you will need your PPPOE username and password!
+You can get them by simply calling the POST support and asking for it.

 ## Set up an internet connection

 ### Configure VLAN

-First, you have to go the Firewall tab and add a new VLAN under VLANs.
+First, you have to go the firewall tab and add a new VLAN under VLANs.
 Under parent interface, select the interface that's connected to the modem.
-Under VLAN Tag put in the number 35, as it's the VLAN POST operates on, Last, you can give it a simple description like ^^Luxfibre VLAN^^.
+Under VLAN tag put in the number 35, as it's the VLAN POST operates on.
+Lastly, you can give it a simple description like ^^Luxfibre VLAN^^.

 ### Add interface assignment

-Switch to the *interface assignments* tab and select the created VLAN as the network port for the WAN interface.
+Switch to the *interface assignments* tab and select the created VLAN as the network port of the WAN interface.
 <br>
 Put in the configuration below: